dlareau/puzzlespring/website/docs/user-guide/configuration/in-app-settings.md

     *Default: False • Type: Boolean*

-- `HUNTS_HAVE_LOCATION`: If enabled, hunts will display their location on the main page

-    *Default: True • Type: Boolean*

-- `SHOW_ARCHIVE_SEASONS`: If enabled, the progress page will show season labels on old hunts

-    *Default: True • Type: Boolean*

 ### Puzzle Display Settings

 - `PROGRESS_FULL_PUZZLE_NAMES`: If enabled, the progress page will show full puzzle names